Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/008_Match Villains A Dracula-Led Heist Into the Most Brutal Market in Mobile.md

+---
+title: "Match Villains A Dracula-Led Heist Into the Most Brutal Market in Mobile"
+---

 # Match Villains: A Dracula-Led Heist Into the Most Brutal Market in Mobile

 We’ve said it before, and unfortunately it keeps getting more true with time: [**this is the absolute worst moment to launch a new Match-3 game**](https://www.gamigion.com/why-now-is-the-worst-time-to-launch-a-match-3/).